 The art of storytelling is one thing that the Southern Authors are famous for.
 Over the past few years, the oral aspect of storytelling has been a tradition in the South.
 Historically, southern literature is quite distinctive as a tradition of authors and themes.

 Today, most people think of Southern literature by reminding themselves of Southern Renaissance authors who had two essential themes in their works.
-First was the burden of the past in a land of military and economic defeat, and the second was the individual’s relationship to his/her community.
-Traditionally, the study of Southern literature emphasizes a common Southern history, the significance of family, a sense of justice, the region’s dominant religion.
-The burdens/rewards religion often brings, a sense of social class and place, issues related to racial tension and the use of the Southern dialect.
+First was the burden of the past in a land of military and economic defeat, and the second was the individual’s relationship with his/her community.
+Traditionally, the study of Southern literature emphasizes a common Southern history, the significance of family, a sense of justice, and the region’s dominant religion.
+The burdens/rewards religion often brings a sense of social class and place, issues related to racial tension, and the use of the Southern dialect.

-Here is our the top 10 Southern Authors list.
+Here is our top 10 Southern Authors list:

 His family, in particular his mother, grandmother, and nanny.
 They had a great hand in the development of his artistic imagination as both his mother and grandmother were great readers who educated him in visual language.
 Apart from the Nobel prize in literature in 1949, he won the Pulitzer Prize for fiction (1955, 1963) and the National book award (1951,55).
 Some of his notable works include “The sound and the fury,” “The bear,” and “Go down, Moses.”